actualbudget/docs/blog/2025-05-30-spending-community-funds.md

 - The system has a cap, and in months with less activity, the payout is reduced to $500.
 - Payments are handled via OpenCollective and only available to core maintainers.

-This is designed to be lightweight, fair, and easy to administer — and it keeps our monthly costs well within our donation income.
+This system is designed to be lightweight, fair, and easy to administer — and it keeps our monthly costs well within our donation income.

 ## Why Start With Admin Work?